robinweser/fela/docs/GettingStarted.md

 ```

 ### 8.2.
 Server Renderer
-The Server Renderer does exactly the same as the DOM Renderer does except actually rendering into a DOM node.
+The Server Renderer works exactly identical except actually rendering into a DOM node.
 It is used for server-side rendering and only caches all the variations.
 It is used to collect all rendered variations produced on initial render.
 Using the `renderToString` method afterwards will return a single string containing all styles transformed into valid CSS markup.<br>
 This string can now be injected into the provided HTML file.
 ```javascript
 import { Renderer } from 'fela/server'